Greg Olson (American football)

-Gregor Alan Olson (born March 1, 1963) is an American football coach who is currently the quarterbacks coach for the Las Vegas Raiders of the National Football League (NFL).
-He has been an offensive coordinator for the Detroit Lions, St. Louis Rams, Tampa Bay Buccaneers, Oakland Raiders, Jacksonville Jaguars, and the Oakland / Las Vegas Raiders, and a quarterback coach for the Seattle Seahawks.
+Gregor Alan Olson (born March 1, 1963) is an American football coach.
+He has been an offensive coordinator for the Detroit Lions, St. Louis Rams, Tampa Bay Buccaneers, Jacksonville Jaguars, and the Oakland / Las Vegas Raiders, and a quarterbacks coach for the Seattle Seahawks.

 Coaching career

 Early career

 Olson was offensive coordinator and quarterback coach at Central Washington University from 1990–1993, where he coached quarterback Jon Kitna, who later played sixteen seasons in the NFL.
 While at Central, Olson also coached the wrestling team.
 Prior to joining the CWU coaching staff, he was a graduate assistant at Washington State University for three seasons; he coached the defensive backs for a season and was the linebacker coach for two years.
 He also coached running backs at Spokane Falls Community College in 1986.

 After leaving CWU, Olson coached quarterbacks at the University of Idaho for three seasons, then moved on to Purdue University in July 1997.